tamucc-comp-bio/classroom_repo_2024/lectures/lecture05new.md

 ### R Working Directory

-Before you start reading and writing files, it’s important to know where the working directory is
+Before you start reading and writing files, it is important to know where the working directory is

 `getwd(“path”)`